71emj/Responsive-Portfolio/README.md

 'fixed_header_variation_update': <br><br>

-create an alternate layout by implementing fixed header in a separate stylesheet - style_alt.css minor updates to styl_media.css to address this change. the original style.css is kept intact. <br><br>
+create an alternate layout by implementing fixed header in a separate stylesheet - style_alt.css minor updates to styl_media.css to address this change. <br>
+the original style.css is kept intact. <br><br>

 'flexbox&viewportunit_remove_update': <br><br>

-this version is dedicated to remove all non-cross-browser support features introduced in css (hopefully soon we'll be able to safely use them).
+this version is dedicated to remove all non-cross-browser support features introduced in css <br>
+(hopefully soon we'll be able to safely use them).